Lease Under Transfer of Property Act

-Section 105 defines lease.
-Lease is a transfer of right of enjoyment of an immovable property made for a certain period, in consideration of a price paid or promised to be made or money, share of crops, service or any other thing of value to be given periodically or on specified occasions by the transferee to the transferor.
+Lease is a transfer of possession.
+Section 105 of TPA defines lease.
+Lease is a transfer of the right of enjoyment of an immovable property made for a certain period, in consideration of a price paid or promised to be made or money, share of crops, service or any other thing of value to be given periodically or on specified occasions by the transferee to the transferor.

-Lease is not transfer of ownership of property, only possession is given.
+A lease is not a transfer of ownership of property, but only possession is given for a certain time.

-The guardian of the minor may grant lease for the period of 5 years (with additional period of 1 year once the child attains majority) (reference made to section 8 of Hindu Minority and Guardianship Act), more than this permission of court is required.
+The guardian of the minor may grant a lease for a period of 5 years (with an additional period of 1 year once the child attains majority) (reference made to section 8 of Hindu Minority and Guardianship Act).
+For more than this, the permission of the court is required.

-The contract of lease must be supported with some consideration.
-The consideration in lease may be premium or rent.
+The contract of a lease must be supported with some consideration.
+The consideration in a lease may be premium or rent.

-Where the whole amount to be recovered as a consideration from the lessee in lump-sum (onetime) is called Premium.
+Where the whole amount to be recovered as a consideration from the lessee in lump-sum (onetime), it is called premium.

-When consideration is paid periodically is called rent of the lease.
-Rent need not be necessarily in the form of money, it may be services, share or other thing so rendered.
+When consideration is paid periodically, it is called the rent of the lease.
+Rent need not necessarily be in the form of money.
+It may be services, share, or other things so rendered.

-The right of use and enjoyment must be given to the lessee for a certain period of time and this time is called the term of the lease.
+The right of use and enjoyment must be given to the lessee for a certain period of time.
+This time is called the term of the lease.

-The term may be any period of time, longer or shorter even for perpetuity but it must be specified in the deed.
+The term may be any period of time, longer, shorter, or even for perpetuity (lasting forever).
+But it must be specified in the deed.

 1. Right of accretions.

-2. Right to avoid lease on destruction of property.
+2. Right to avoid lease on the destruction of property.